ofmanybirds/ofmanybirds.github.io/high_ev.md

-This is a list of interventions which have an extremely high expected value to cost ratio in many lives.
+This is a list of interventions which have an extremely high expected value to cost ratio.
 They do this mainly by:
 a) being really cheap to implement,
 b) having a reasonably high impact in some lives.